maxohq/gen_cache/README.md

 # GenCache

 Generic cache for Elixir.
-It uses MFA tuples as keys, so you can cache any function call with low development effort.
+It uses MFA (module / function / arguments) tuples as keys, so you can cache any function call with low development effort.

 By relying on `gen_statem`, it is able to prevent duplicate work on concurrent requests on the same key, while keeping the API simple.